 This is SO simple to do and provides extra nutrients and fiber for the meal!!

-Essentially I use cooked oats, cooked whole grains, or cooked quinoa to add moisture to my meatloaf, meatballs, sausage balls, etc. There is not a huge taste to these whole grain additions, but there are lots of added nutrients — and it helps to stretch my meat a bit further, making the meal more frugal!
+There’s not much of a taste to these whole grain additions, but there are lots of added nutrients — and it helps to stretch your meat a bit further, making the meal more frugal!

 Related Recipes: